"Dancing Lady" (1933)

 The costume comprises a teal sequin-covered leotard with rhinestone and artificial crystal droplets embellishing the left cuff and collar with a multi-layer tulle skirt with sequin embellishment.
 A bias label in the leotard reads "1631 Joan Crawford."
 Costume design by Helen Rose.
 Accompanied by a pair of studio sea foam rhinestone embellished fishnet stockings with an MGM cleaning tag that may or may not be original to the costume and three black and white studio images.
 Previously exhibited at The Sharon Landa Gallery in Hollywood, California, 1971.
 PROVENANCE "M-G-M Auction After Sale," David Weisz Co., Los Angeles, 1970 From the Collection of Glenn Brown"

-"Queen Bee"
+"Queen Bee" (1955)

 Jean Louis-designed gown.
-This gown sold at auction on December 14th, 2002 for $5,377.00.
-(Including buyer's premium.)
+This gown sold at auction through Sotheby's on December 14th, 2002 for $5,377.00 (including buyer's premium).
+Estimated price: $8,000.00 - $10,000.00

 Description from auction:

 "A grey knit blouse top with lace ruffle trim at the shoulders and neckline, worn by Joan Crawford in her role as Amanda Farrow in the 1959 film The Best of Everything.
 Created by costume designer Adele Palmer, a sewn-in studio wardrobe label on the inside lining reads, "20th Century Fox, F-09, J. Crawford."
 In fine condition.
-This costume is from the prestigious collection of Debbie Reynolds and is accompanied by a certificate of authenticity signed by Debbie Reynolds and Darren Julien of Julien Entertainment.
+This costume is from the prestigious collection of Debbie Reynolds and is accompanied by a certificate of authenticity signed by Debbie Reynolds and Darren Julien of Julien Entertainment."

-"Strait-Jacket"
+"Strait-Jacket" (1964)

 Description from auction: